miku/span/docs/span.md

     /files/<hash>
     ...

-Where `blob` is the original file containing URLs, `mapping` is a JSON document containing a SHA1 to URL mapping and the `files` directory contains all responses, with the filename being the SHA1 of the URL.
+Where `blob` is the original file containing URLs, `mapping.json` is a JSON document containing a SHA1 to URL mapping and the `files` directory contains all responses, with the filename being the SHA1 of the URL.